 Essentially, making a double-decker 747 jet with propeller engines in the early 90s.

 Specifics of the Boeing 747-500

 This 747-500 model would have a range of 8,700 nautical miles or around 16,000 km.
 This range would have made it perfect for routes such as London – Sydney, New York – Sydney, New York – Singapore, and Los Angeles – Singapore.
 It would have been the 777-8X of its time and could have possibly been bought by airlines such as Qantas and Singapore.
-By comparison, the 747-400 could only 7,670 nautical miles or 14,200 km.
-Boeing felt that the program was very doable, cheap to build, and will result in approximately 10% reduced costs on a seat-mile basis compared to the original 747-400.
+By comparison, the 747-400 could only travel 7,670 nautical miles or 14,200 km.
+Boeing felt that the program was very doable, cheap to build, and will result in approximately 10% reduced cost on a seat-mile basis compared to the original 747-400.

 The plane would also have a new wing-like the Boeing 777, and a stretched upper deck to accommodate 500 passengers and all their luggage.

 Boeing planned to introduce this aircraft by the 1990s, and would bring the world ever more connected with new routes and impressive aircraft performance.
 Boeing was targeting British Airways, Cathay Pacific, Japan Airlines, Qantas, Lufthansa, All Nippon Airways and Singapore International Airlines, as a launch customer.